The Rabbit's Foot Company

 The Rabbit's Foot Company, also known as the Rabbit('s) Foot Minstrels and colloquially as "The Foots", was a long-running minstrel and variety troupe that toured as a tent show in the American South between 1900 and the late 1950s.
 It was established by Pat Chappelle, an African-American entrepreneur in Tampa, Florida.

-After his death in 1911, Fred Swift Wolcott bought the company.
+After Chappelle's death in 1911, Fred Swift Wolcott bought the company.
 He was the white owner of a festival touring group in South Carolina.
 Wolcott was owner and manager of the company until 1950.
 It was the base for the careers of many leading African-American musicians and entertainers, including Arthur "Happy" Howe, Ma Rainey, Ida Cox, Bessie Smith, Butterbeans and Susie, Tim Moore, Big Joe Williams, Louis Jordan, Brownie McGhee, Rufus Thomas, and Charles Neville.

 Pat Chappelle's Rabbit's Foot Company, 1900–1911

 The company was founded, organized, originally owned, and managed by Pat Chappelle (1869–1911), an African-American former string band guitar player and entrepreneur.
 Originally from Jacksonville, Florida, he established a small chain of theatres in the late 1890s.
 In 1898, Chappelle organized his first traveling show, the Imperial Colored Minstrels (or Famous Imperial Minstrels), which featured the comedian Arthur "Happy" Howe and toured successfully around the South.
 Chappelle also opened the Excelsior Hall in Jacksonville, the first black-owned theater in the South, which reportedly seated 500 people.
 In 1899, he closed the theater and moved to Tampa, where he and the African-American entrepreneur R. S. Donaldson opened a new vaudeville house, the Buckingham, in the Fort Brooke neighborhood, soon followed by a second theatre, the Mascotte.